-Following the end of the period and following a review of the prospectivity of the Liberian tenements, West Peak had impaired the carrying value of its Liberian assets.
-There is a low level of geological confidence associated with inferred mineral resources and there is no certainty that further exploration work will result in the determination of indicated mineral resources or mineable ore reserves.
-Exploration activities conducted on the licenses post year end by the Company have resulted in an impairment of the Liberian assets.
-The written down value of Liberian assets at year end reflect the detailed review and analysis conducted by the board and management.
-The balance of discontinued operations in 2013 financial year relate to WA tenements.
+In the prior year following a review of the prospectivity of the Liberian tenements, West Peak had impaired the carrying value of its Liberian assets.
+There is a low level of geological confidence associated with inferred mineral resources and there is no certainty that further exploration work would have resulted in the determination of indicated mineral resources or mineable ore reserves.
+The written down value of Liberian assets at year end reflect the detailed review and analysis conducted by the board and management and are stated at the amount expected to be recovered from Mineraux (refer note 1(v)).